jpype-project/jpype/doc/userguide.rst

   This exception is synonymous with the Python exception ``IndexError``.
-  As many slicing or array operations in Java can produce an IndexOutOfBoundsException but the Python contract for slicing of an array should raise an IndexError, this type has been customized to consider IndexError to be a base type.
+  As many slicing or array operations in Java can produce an IndexOutOfBoundsException but the Python contract for slicing of an array should raise an ``IndexError``, this type has been customized to consider IndexError to be a base type.